DJrizzley/literature/novels/moby_dick.md

 like abandonment befell myself.

-CHAPTER 94.
-A Squeeze of the Hand.
+# CHAPTER 94.
+A Squeeze of the Hand

 That whale of Stubb’s, so dearly purchased, was duly brought to the Pequod’s side, where all those cutting and hoisting operations